 A highly reliable system exhibits a variety of positive attributes; these are listed in Table 2.1.

 The capability of the computing environment to continue operating in a fully functional state, without degradation caused by hardware or software failure.

 In instances where outages do occur, the capability of the environment to be restored to full capacity with minimal loss of data.

-The ability to provide timely and expected services as required.
+The capability to provide timely and expected services as required.

-The ability to implement required changes and maintenance procedures without disruption of services.
+The capability to implement required changes and maintenance procedures without disruption of services.

 As delivered, the software environment contains a minimum number of bugs and requires a limited number of predictable patches or fixes.

-The behavior of the computing environment is consistent, that is, what worked previously will continue working, and all instances of a service will operate in the same way.
+The behavior of the computing environment is consistent, that is, what worked previously will continue working.

 On This Page